ToxicLemurs/MenuBuilder/README.md

 Require this package in your composer.json and update composer.
 This will download the package and all the dependencies:

-    "toxic-lemurs/menu-builder": "1.*"
+    "toxic-lemurs/menu-builder": "2.*"

 Alternatively you can require this through composer via the command line:

     $ composer require toxic-lemurs/menu-builder

-### Laravel 5.5 onward:
+### Laravel Package Auto Discovery:

-The Menu-Builder package now supports Package Auto Discovery.
+The Menu-Builder package supports Package Auto Discovery.

-### Prior to Laravel 5.5:

-Run a composer update and add the following Service Provider in your config/app.php
+If you don't want to use package auto discovery you can add the provider in your config/app.php in the providers array:

     ToxicLemurs\MenuBuilder\MenuBuilderServiceProvider::class,

-Optionally you can make use of the Facade:
+Optionally you can make use of the Facade bij adding the facade in the aliases array:

     'MenuBuilder' => ToxicLemurs\MenuBuilder\Facades\MenuBuilder::class,

+### Publish migrations and assets:

 Publish the Menu Builder migrations:

     $ php artisan vendor:publish --provider="ToxicLemurs\MenuBuilder\MenuBuilderServiceProvider" --tag=migrations